Movatterモバイル変換

 Mounted skeleton and fossils,Dinosaur Isle

-The first bones ofNeovenator were discovered in the summer of 1978, when a storm made part of theGrange Chine collapse.
-Rocks containingfossils fell to the beach ofBrighstone Bay on the southwestern coast of the Isle of Wight.
-The rocks consisted ofplant debris bed L9 within the variegatedclays andmarls of theWessex Formation dating from theBarremian stage of theEarly Cretaceous, about 125 million years ago.
-They were first collected by the Henwood family and shortly afterwards by geology student David Richards.
+The first bones ofNeovenator were discovered in the summer of 1978 when a storm made part of theGrange Chine collapse.
+Rocks containingfossils fell to the beach ofBrighstone Bay on the southwestern coast of the Isle of Wight.[1]
+The rocks consisted ofplant debris bed L9 within the variegatedclays andmarls of theWessex Formation,[2] dating from theBarremian stage of theEarly Cretaceous, about 125 million years ago.[2][3]
+They were first collected by the Henwood family and shortly afterwards geology student David Richards collected additional material.
 Richards sent the remains to the Museum of Isle of Wight (nowDinosaur Isle) and theBritish Museum of Natural History.
-In the latter institutionpaleontologistAlan Jack Charig determined that the bones belonged to two kinds of animal:Iguanodon and a theropod.
-The "Iguanodon", later referred toMantellisaurus and ultimately made the separate genusBrighstoneus, generated the most interest and in the early 1980s a team was sent by the BMNH to secure more of its bones.
-On that occasion an additional theropod tail vertebra was discovered.
+In the latter institution,palaeontologistAlan Jack Charig determined that the bones belonged to two kinds of animal:Iguanodon and a theropod.
+The "Iguanodon", later referred toMantellisaurus and ultimately made the separate genusBrighstoneus,[4] generated the most interest and in the early 1980s a team was sent by the BMNH to secure more material.
+The theropod material, meanwhile, was fairly incomplete (consisting ofvertebrae and fragments of thepelvis), and a lack of diagnostic features meant that it was ignored until its significance was recognised by Dr. William Blows.[1]

 Several amateur paleontologists, among them Keith and Jenny Simmonds, now began to search for additional remains of the predator.
-Ultimately, the total of secured bones included the snout, teeth, a front lower jaw, most of the vertebral column, ribs, belly ribs, chevrons, the left shoulder girdle, pelvis bones and a hindlimb.
+Ultimately, the total of secured bones included the snout, teeth, the front of amandible (lower jaw), most of thevertebral column, ribs,gastralia (belly ribs),chevrons, the leftshoulder girdle,pelvic bones and a hindlimb.
 These were accessioned under numbers BMNH R10001 and MIWG 6348.
-They equalled approximately 70% of the skeleton.
-In 1985, excavations undertaken bySteve Hutt of the MIWG revealed two vertebrae of a second individual, specimen MIWG.5470.
-In 1987, Jenny Simmonds found a third skeleton, containing vertebra and pelvic bones, specimen MIWG.6352.
-A fourth individual found by Nick Oliver is represented by specimen IWCMS 2002.186,[1] consisting of a lower jaw, parts of the cervical vertebrae and limb elements.
+From 1997–2001, further elements were recovered, in the form of the first caudal (tail) vertebra, a leftfemur, a righttibia, and apedal phalanx (toe bone).
+In all, the bones recovered equalled approximately 70% of the skeleton.
+In 1985, excavations undertaken bySteve Hutt of the MIWG revealed two vertebrae of a second individual, specimen MIWG.5470, recovered 500 m (1,600 ft) from the first.
+In 1987, Jenny Simmonds found a third skeleton, containing vertebra and pelvic bones, specimen MIWG.6352;[5] this specimen was originally believed to be a different taxon.[6]
+A fourth individual found by Nick Oliver is represented by specimen IWCMS 2002.186,[5] consisting of a lower jaw, parts of thecervical (neck) vertebrae and limb elements.
 In 1990 the material, then considered a possible new species ofMegalosaurus, was provisionally described by Hutt.
-Having mistaken the ischium of MIWG 6352 for a pubic bone, Hutt suggested this specimen represented a separate species.[2]
+Having mistaken theischium of MIWG 6352 for a pubic bone, Hutt suggested this specimen represented a separate species.[7]

 Reconstructed skull in anterior (left) and left lateral (right) views